code-kern-ai/bricks/extractors/python_functions/quote_extraction/README.md

-Extracts the quotes from a given text string.
+This module extracts the quotes and dialogues from a given text string using regular expressions.